 TuneCore is another great DSP, because of its affordable music distribution fee.
 This platform also has a variety of packages available to suit any budget and goal.

 It costs $9.99 to post a single on Spotify using TuneCore.
 A discount is available based on uploading multiple tracks.
-Compared to other platforms, TuneCore does more to get your music listened to and played on Spotify and other streaming apps.
+Compared to other platforms, TuneCore does more to get your music listened to and played on Spotify and other streaming apps on your mobile device.
 A few more great features that this platform offers:

 Many may see the fees as a drawback of TuneCore, but in my opinion, it is definitely worth it!

 Another multi-purpose platform that will do more than just upload your music to Spotify!
 LANDR even includes a mastering service that prepares your music for it to be distributed.

 LANDR offers many types of subscriptions.
 The three main types are Basic ($4 a month), Advanced ($9 a month) and Pro, which costs $25 per month.
 There is even a low quality “mp3 only” membership for as low as $1 a month (with a limit of 10 tracks).
 For those artists on a budget, this DSP should be at one to consider.

 Here at Music Gateway, we also offer a free Music Distribution service and Sync Licensing to help artists get their music on streaming platforms.
 After submitting your songs, our in-house creative team in London & LA work directly with music supervisors placing music to media.

 Essentially, when songs are played on streaming platforms, the artist receives payment in the form of royalties (based on the number of streams).